Are you ready to serve?

 Many Union College students choose to take a gap year away from campus to continue their educations in strikingly different contexts, exploring both what it means to serve and lead.
 Wherever you go, whatever you find to do, international volunteers and task force workers share two traits when they return: they've learned to see the world differently, and they understand themselves more deeply.

 Pick up and turn in a pre-application in Campus Ministries (located in the first floor of the Everett Dick Building- DB 105).
-A student missions director will contact you and coach you through the rest of the application process from there.
-Contact the missions directors at firstname.lastname@example.org if you have any questions.
+We will contact you and coach you through the rest of the application process from there.
+Contact the international volunteer directors if you have any questions.

 - You must be a baptized member of the Seventh-day Adventist Church (this applies to all calls through the General Conference)